 With that scheduled task created, the device started reaching out to the service!
 Whoop Whoop!…

-Looking at the registry, it also created the required linkedenrollment and mmpclocked keys (as expected).. and also the missing discoveryendpoint?
+Looking at the registry, it also created the required linked enrollment and mmpclocked keys (as expected).. and the missing discovery endpoint.

-After those keys were set and the scheduled task was executed, it continued the MMP-C enrollment.
+After the keys were set and the scheduled task was executed, the MMP-C enrollment continued.
 So, with the DiscoveryEndpoint CSP configured it starts the enrollment, without that DiscoveryEndpoint CSP being set it does not!

-Now I knew for sure, that this CSP is required, the first fix I implemented was creating a CSP in Intune to define the official (or the not official) discoveryendpoint.
+Now that I knew for sure that this CSP was required, the first fix I implemented was creating a CSP in Intune to define the official (or not official) discovery endpoint.
 With this CSP configured, the device initiated the Dual Enrollment.

 OMAURI: ./Device/Vendor/MSFT/DMClient/Provider/MS%20DM%20SERVER/LinkedEnrollment/DiscoveryEndpoint